michaelnicol/maze3d/README.md

 ### ECMAScript Server Side to Client Side with CDN Dependency

-If this static file will be served to a client and the developer is not using a build tool, then the import path can not use the node.js modules directory unless that is also served (see ```npm i browersify```).
+If this static file is served to a client and the developer is not using a build tool, then the import path can not use the node.js modules directory unless that is also served (see ```npm i browersify```).

 Import the common module in a JS file.
-The file path may change depending on project layout:
+The file path may change depending on the project layout:

 ```
 import Maze3D from "maze3d/maze3d-es-cdn";
 ```

-**Note**: The ECMA file accesses three.js via CDN:
+**Note**: The maze3d-es-cdn file accesses three.js via CDN:
 ```
 import * as three from "https://unpkg.com/three@0.141.0/build/three.module.js";
 ```

 ### ECMAScript Server Side to Client Side with Modules Dependency

-If this static file will be served to a client and the developer is using a build tool such as vite, three.js can be directly imported from the node_modules.
-Vite will automatically change the imports and exports in order to use absolute file paths directly managed via the built in server.
+If this static file is served to a client and the developer uses a build tool such as vite, three.js can be directly imported from the node_modules.
+Vite will automatically change the imports and exports to use absolute file paths directly managed via the built-in server.

 Import the common module in a JS file.
-The file path may change depending on project layout:
+The file path may change depending on the project layout:

 ```
 import Maze3D from "maze3d/maze3d-es-node";